PhelpsLabUF/Ferreira-et-al.-2025/README.md

 **Human_GABA_Applications_Avgs.m**
 - This code takes an input file of time in minutes and F-F0 normalized calcium data for each islet listed in columns
-- This code will calculate the
+- This code will calculate the average value of calcium data during minimum of GABA application as well as 3 minutes before and after application
+- Averages are taken over 30 seconds
+- Outputs are